 For the first 6 weeks - CLEAN YOUR FILTERS WEEKLY with a pressure nozzle on your garden hose.

 Test your pH and Alkalinity using a standard test strip, balance as needed.
 Also, make sure your Calcium Hardness is at your swim spa manufacturers recommended level.
 We prefer the calcium level lower than normal.
-Now add your first month’s enzymes - 2 bottles of the 12 oz.
-PURE ENZYMES for Spas if your swim spa is less than 1500 gallons OR 3 bottles if your swim spa is greater than 1500 gallons.
-After the first month, you will add 1 capful of Waters Choice SWIM SPA Enzyme Concentrate (little blue bottle with white cap) every other week.
-Yes, we know it appears to be a tiny amount.
-You will NOT need to use the 12 oz. bottles again, even if you drain and refill your spa.
+Now add your first month’s enzymes - 1 bottle of the 12 oz.
+PURE ENZYMES for SWIM SPAS.
+After the first month, you will continue to add 1 full bottle of PURE ENZYMES for SWIM SPAS or switch to the Waters Choice SWIM SPA ENZYME CONCENTRATE (little blue bottle with white cap) and add 1 capful every week.
+If you continue using the Swim Spa Enzyme Concentrate, you will NOT need to use the 12 oz. bottle of PURE ENZYMES for SWIM SPAS again, even if you drain and refill your swim spa.
 Along with the enzymes, follow recommended label rates of Waters Choice Sanitizer.

 My spa went cloudy after we started on Waters Choice.